 Unfortunately, rejection is part of the path.
 As unpleasant as it may be, it is an essential part of the process.
 Face it, the music business, in fact, ANY part of the entertainment business, is subjective.
 Your fans may love you.
 They may think you’re the greatest thing since sliced bread.
 But that gatekeeper may think, “Meh, not so much.”

-To which your response should always be, “Oh, well.”
+To which your response should always be, “Thank you!”

 Get over it.
 Quickly.
 Move on.

 Remember that “No” means “Next One.”

 One of my favorite analogies goes something like this: You’re at your favorite restaurant, and you’ve just had an absolutely marvelous dinner.
 The server comes over to your table, makes eye contact, smiles and asks, “Would you like some coffee?” to which you politely reply, “No, thank you.”